mkobuolys/flutter-design-patterns/assets/markdown/composite.md

 ### IFile

-An interface which defines methods to be implemented by leaf and composite components.
+An interface that defines methods to be implemented by leaf and composite components.

 ```
 abstract interface class IFile {